danielmast/setsolver-android/README.md

-# setsolver-android
-Set Solver for Android
+# Set Solver for Android